 Even though, archaeological evidence is lacking, early Egyptian records show that the Bambuti are probably the earliest inhabitants of Central Africa.
 They have been in the same area for about 4,500 years now.
 The Bambuti are assumed to be descended from the original Middle Stone Age expansion of anatomically modern humans.

-However, they were greatly affected by the migration from West Africa limiting them to a comparative small area.
+However, they were greatly affected by the migration from West Africa limiting them to a comparatively small area.
 They live in small bands that vary in size and are nomadic hunters.
 They depend on the tropical rainforest for their basic needs such as fresh water, food and clothing, which they also supplement through trade.
+Since the forest provides the Bambuti with all that they need for survival, they call themselves ‘bamiki bandura’, which translates to the children of the forest.
+They view the forest as parental deity and something that deserves love and praise.

 The Bambuti, who are the shortest tribe in Africa, live in simple huts that are covered with phrynium leaves.
 Surprisingly, they don’t have any formal council of elders or chiefs.
 They solve their problems through general discussions.
+Over the years, the Bambuti have also been affected by enslavement and cannibalism at the hands of their Bantu neighbours.
+During the Congo war and Rwanda genocide, over 20,000 pygmies died.

 The Mbuti and other pygmies have been marginalized by governments and churches among other groups in Congo for years.
 They are sometimes not considered citizens and denied identity cards.
 They do not receive proper education or health care and have also been evicted from their land.
 Due to these challenges and others, the Bambuti have remained unreached for a long time.